bgamari/ghc-wiki-import/testing-patches.md

 Then add `expect_broken(123)` to the test options for that test, where `123` is the number of the ticket you just opened.
-If the problem only appplies in certain circumstances, then only mark it broken for those circumstances, e.g. `when(opsys('mingw32'), expect_broken(123))`.
+If the problem only applies in certain circumstances, then only mark it broken for those circumstances, e.g. `when(opsys('mingw32'), expect_broken(123))`.